-Facebook's marketplace in EU, UK antitrust crosshairs | Technology
+Facebook's Marketplace in EU, UK antitrust crosshairs | Technology

 The opening of European Competition Commissioner Margrethe Vestager's first antitrust probe into the world's largest social network marks her latest fight with one of the U.S. tech giants.
 The EU probe confirmed what a person familiar with the situation told Reuters on May 26.
 Vestager has slapped more than 8 billion euros ($9.7 billion) in fines on Alphabet unit Google and is also investigating Amazon and Apple.

-Vestager will zoom in on Facebook's vast trove of data from the near 7 million companies that advertise on Facebook.
+Launched in 2016, Facebook's marketplace is used by 800 million Facebook users in 70 countries to buy and sell items and has been under EU scrutiny since 2019.
 "We will look in detail at whether this data gives Facebook an undue competitive advantage in particular on the online classified ads sector, where people buy and sell goods every day, and where Facebook also competes with companies from which it collects data," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)